mikeruk/HttpWebClientService/README.md

-               START of experiment to customize the RestClient -  1.
+               START of experiment to customize the WebClient -  1.
 Adjusting Timeouts (Connect, Read, Write)

 1. Adjusting Timeouts (Connect, Read, Write)
    By default, the underlying HTTP client (used by Spring’s RestClient) may have timeouts that are too long (or too short) for your